tetris245/ULTRAbc/README.md

 Changes for future version

+* Improved the maproom command to determine if the UBC players are active in the map or not
 * Replaced the title command by the title1 (from A to K) and title2 (from L to Z) commands
 * Moved RGL feature into a function and fixed the case of nursery milk used with gags
 * Updated the ChatSearchRun function